MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-post-reg-readiness-checks.md

 - Actively sending data
 - Passes all post-device registration readiness checks

-The post-device registration readiness checks are powered by the Microsoft Cloud Managed Desktop Extension.
+The post-device registration readiness checks are powered by the **Microsoft Cloud Managed Desktop Extension**.
 It's installed right after devices are successfully registered with Windows Autopatch.
-The Microsoft Cloud Managed Desktop Extension has the Device Readiness Check Plugin responsible for performing the readiness checks in devices and report back to the service.
+The **Microsoft Cloud Managed Desktop Extension** has the Device Readiness Check Plugin responsible for performing the readiness checks in devices and report back to the service.
+The **Microsoft Cloud Managed Desktop Extension** is a subcomponent of the overall Windows Autopatch service.

-See the following list of checks performed in Windows Autopatch in the first release of the post-device registration readiness checks:
+The following list of post-device registration readiness checks is performed in Windows Autopatch:

 | Check | Description |
 | ----- | ----- |